NLnetLabs/rtrtr/source/configuration.rst

     unit = "source-unit-name"

 This target also supports TLS connections, via the ``rtr-tls`` type.
 This target has two additional configuration options.
-First, the ``certificate`` option, which is a string value providing a path to a file containing the PEM-encoded certificate to be used as the TLS server certificate.
-And secondly, there is the ``key`` option, which provides a path to a file containing the PEM-encoded certificate to be used as the private key by the TLS server.
+First, the :option:`certificate` option, which is a string value providing a path to a file containing the PEM-encoded certificate to be used as the TLS server certificate.
+And secondly, there is the :option:`key` option, which provides a path to a file containing the PEM-encoded certificate to be used as the private key by the TLS server.

 HTTP Target
 +++++++++++